nbarikipoulos/poppy-robot-ui/README.md

 While it's still in beta, version will follow v0.Y.Z, where:
 - Y: Major,
 - Z: Minor or patch.

+## Known Limitations

+- __This module has been only tested with sets of dynamixel XL-320__ (then for the __Poppy Ergo Jr__).
+As it communicates with the robot via the REST API of the pypot library, it should be usable with any robot of the poppy family.

 ## Credits